MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/components/ise/object-model/The-ISEMenuItemCollection-Object.md

 ---
-ms.date:  06/05/2017
+ms.date:  12/31/2019
 keywords:  powershell,cmdlet
 title:  The ISEMenuItemCollection Object
 ---

 # The ISEMenuItemCollection Object

 An **ISEMenuItemCollection** object is a collection of **ISEMenuItem** objects.
-It is an instance of the Microsoft.PowerShell.Host.ISE.ISEMenuItemCollection class.
-An example is the **$psISE.CurrentPowerShellTab.AddOnsMenu.Submenus** object that is used to customize the **Add-On** menu in Windows PowerShell® Integrated Scripting Environment (ISE).
+It is an instance of the **Microsoft.PowerShell.Host.ISE.ISEMenuItemCollection** class.
+An example is the `$psISE.CurrentPowerShellTab.AddOnsMenu.Submenus` object that is used to customize the **Add-On** menu in Windows PowerShell® Integrated Scripting Environment (ISE).

 ## Method